Historic Speech About Black Liberation Army Ancestor Sekou Odinga

 Abdush Shakur:

 So far as memories of Sekou; Sekou and I did his last two trips together – one to Philadelphia and one to South Carolina that ended up in Mississippi – he later said after we returned that, of all the trips in his life – and it meant a lot to me when he said it and I really didn’t understand it then – he said that this was the best trip that he’d ever taken in his life.
 And I’m thinking, wow, you know, after 79 years and you talk about Sekou in his life you’re talking about trips to Cuba.
 Y’all know he went to Cuba on his own.
-This is when the United States didn’t have planes flying back and forth to Cuba; he want to Cuba on his own because he took a plane.
+This is when the United States didn’t have planes flying back and forth to Cuba; he went to Cuba on his own because he took a plane.
 No, he took a plane!
 He didn’t talk about it he, wouldn’t talk about it because, even though the statute of limitation had passed, Sekou was always wondering that these folks would try to find a way to double back on him and say, “well, you know, even though the statute of limitations for what they called hijacking at the time, there still might have been counts of kidnapping.”

 But he had to go to Cuba in order to get to Algeria.
 He wanted to get to Algeria because Donald Cox had sent for him, he said I want to see you.
 Sekou was underground so he made the effort.
 Sekou was a diplomat for the Black Panther Party in terms of establishing things not only in Algeria, but with Cuba, also with the Palestinian Liberation organizations.
 Sekou has stories where he – again, these are things that he wouldn’t tell because he didn’t want, as he’s sitting back enjoying himself he got a knock at the door saying “you need to come see u.”
 Sekou, when he was in Algeria, made his way into the Beqaa Valley, worked with some folks in the different Palestinian Liberation organization freedom fighters there.
 He wouldn’t talk about it publicly but now that he’s free from the grasp we can share these stories.